 Amica ratings, reviews, customer satisfaction and complaints

 When it comes to ratings and reviews, Amica Insurance Company shines.
-In 2020, J.D.
-Power awarded Amica Mutual second place in both their U.S. Auto Claims Satisfaction Study and U.S. Home Insurance Study.
+In 2021, J.D.
+Power awarded Amica Mutual fourth place in its U.S. Auto Claims Satisfaction Study and first in the U.S. Home Insurance Study.

-In the auto claims study, which gathered consumer Amica auto insurance reviews, Amica scored a 907 out of 1,000 in overall satisfaction, first notice of loss, estimation of process, claim servicing and settlement.
-In home insurance, Amica earned a high mark of 853 out of 1,000 for overall satisfaction, policy offerings, billing process and policy information, interaction and claims.
-Amica was ranked the eighth best mid-size insurance provider in J.D.
-Power’s 2020 Insurance Shopping Study.
+In the auto claims study, which gathered consumer Amica auto insurance reviews, Amica scored 895 out of 1,000 in overall customer satisfaction, first notice of loss, estimation of process, claim servicing and settlement.
+Amica earned a high mark of 854 out of 1,000 for overall customer satisfaction, policy offerings, billing process and policy information, interaction and claims in home insurance.
+Amica was ranked the second-best mid-size insurance provider in J.D.
+Power’s 2021 Insurance Shopping Study.

-Amica may be a great insurance option for you due to their commitment to customer satisfaction and great coverage options.
+Amica may be a great insurance option for you due to its commitment to customer satisfaction and great coverage options.
 If you have been looking for top-tier claims servicing and coverage options, you may want to look to Amica Insurance Company.
-Its triumph in the two major J.D.
+Its above-average rating in the two major J.D.
 Power insurance studies showcases its quality customer service.

 Your Amica insurance quote is based on individual factors, like your vehicle and driving history for auto insurance and your home’s location and age for home insurance.
-Get a quote online or over the phone to see what your personalized policy or policies will cost.
+Get a quote online through Amica’s website or contact the insurer over the phone to see what your personalized policy or policies will cost.

 Amica also features an app for home, auto and renters insurance that allows you to take claims pictures and track claims status.

-For life insurance, Amica offers comparatively low rates.
-According to the website, you can purchase a term life insurance policy for as low as $9.84 a month.
-You can get a quote instantly online, and then submit your application within the same day.
+For life insurance, Amica offers an efficient quoting process.
+You can get a quote instantly online and then submit your application within the same day.
 There is no need to contact an agent.

 Additional policies offered by Amica